 |Projected Job Growth (2018-2028)*||-18%||1%||3% (for industrial engineering technicians)|

 |Median Salary||$37,000 (2019)**||$103,380 (2018)*||$63,200 (2018, for industrial engineering technicians)*|

 A degree in the field of quality control can lead to a career as a quality control inspector, industrial production manager or engineering technician.
 Read on to find out about degree options for these professionals.

 A quality control inspector monitors an organization's manufactured products to ensure that they meet standards.
 They inspect products, verify dimensions and ensure that parts work correctly.
 They may use hand tools or mechanized equipment to perform their job tasks, and can work in many different industry sectors, including the automobile, food or textile industries.
 There is no specific degree required to work in the field.
 Voluntary certification is available through the American Society for Quality (ASQ).

-Salary.com reported a median annual salary of $35,596 for quality control inspectors in 2016.
-The U.S. Bureau of Labor Statistics reports little to no job growth between 2014 and 2024.
+Salary.com reported a median annual salary of $37,000 for quality control inspectors in 2019.
+The U.S. Bureau of Labor Statistics reports significant decline of 18% between 2018 and 2028.

 Industrial Production Manager

 An industrial production manager's main focus is creating products that meet company quality standards and ensuring that production costs fall within set budgets.
 These individuals may oversee the entire production process or only one specific area.
 Duties typically include monitoring production standards, implementing quality control programs and solving quality problems.
 A college degree is usually required to work in the field, and voluntary certification, which may help job seekers secure employment, is available from the ASQ or Association for Operations Managers.